- ABOUT US

 Want to support Ready To Read?

-There are several ways to support and serve Ready To Read.
-The Foundation is always looking for:
+There are several ways to support and serve the Foundation through the Ready to Read program.
+The Library Foundation is always looking for help with:

 Our mini libraries allow kids to enjoy books and educational toys in 12 partner locations across the county.